usdoj-crt/beta-ada/_pages/_resources/q&a-accessibility-requirements-pools-public.md

 redirect_from:
   - /pools_2010.htm
 ---
+In January 2012, the Department issued guidance titled [ADA 2010 Revised Requirements: Accessible Pools—Accessible Means of Entry and Exit]({{'/resources/accessible-pools-requirements' | relative_url}}) to assist entities covered by Title III of the ADA, such as hotels and motels, health clubs, recreation centers, public country clubs, and other businesses that have swimming pools, wading pools, and spas, in understanding how the new requirements apply to them.

 {% include expand-accordions-wrapper.html expand-heading='Introduction' %}

 This Questions and Answers document provides answers to some common questions regarding requirements in the 2010 regulations and Standards as they apply to public accommodations with existing pools.
 While the document answers a large number of questions, one of our key goals is to emphasize the flexibility of the standards for existing swimming pools.
 Three points are especially important.
 The first is that in response to public comments, we have extended the compliance date until January 31, 2013.
 The second point is that under the ADA, there is no need to provide access to existing pools if doing so is not “readily achievable.”
 Providing access is not readily achievable if it would involve significant difficulty or expense.
 The third point is that the Department will not pursue enforcement of the fixed lift requirements against those who have purchased otherwise-compliant portable lifts before March 15, 2012 as long as they are kept in position for use at the pool and operational during all times that the pool is open to guests.
 In general, the Department plans to work collaboratively and constructively with all businesses that have questions about the meaning of the 2010 regulations and standards, with respect for their particular challenges, needs, and concerns, including the needs of small businesses that may be unfamiliar with the ADA.

 {% details 1.
 What is the effective compliance date of the ADA standards for accessible pools? expandable %}
 The effective date of the 2010 Standards generally is March 15, 2012.
 However, and in response to public comments and concerns, the Department has extended the date for compliance for the requirements related to the provision of accessible entry and exit to existing swimming pools, wading pools, and spas to January 31, 2013.
 {% enddetails %}

+<a id="2"></a>
 {% details 2.
 What does the ADA require for accessibility of pools? expandable %}
 Title III of the ADA prohibits discrimination on the basis of disability by places of public accommodation, including many private businesses.
 Title III requires newly constructed and altered business facilities to be fully accessible to people with disabilities, applying the ADA Standards for Accessible Design.
 In addition, Title III requires businesses to remove accessibility barriers in existing facilities when doing so is readily achievable.

-The 2010 Standards require that newly constructed or altered swimming pools, wading pools, and spas have an accessible way for people with disabilities to enter and exit the pool.
+The 2010 Standards require that *newly constructed or altered* swimming pools, wading pools, and spas have an accessible way for people with disabilities to enter and exit the pool.
 The Standards also provide technical specifications for when a means of entry is accessible, such as, for pool lifts, the location, size of the seat, lifting capacity, and clear floor space.
 You can see the 2010 ADA Standards at [http://www.ada.gov/2010ADAstandards_index.htm]({{'/law-and-regs/design-standards/2010-stds' | relative_url}}).

-For existing swimming pools built before the effective date of the new rule, the 2010 Standards provide the guide for achieving accessibility.
-However, full compliance may not be required in existing facilities (see question 4).
+For *existing* swimming pools built before the effective date of the new rule, the 2010 Standards provide the guide for achieving accessibility.
+However, full compliance may not be required in existing facilities (see [question 4](#4)).

 The 2010 Standards explain whether a newly constructed or altered pool needs to have one or two accessible means of entry and exit.
 Section 242 provides that large pools (pools with 300 linear feet of pool wall or more) must have two accessible means of entry and exit.
 One means of entry/exit must be a fixed pool lift or sloped entry; the other entry can be a transfer wall, transfer system, or pool stairs.
 Small pools (pools with less than 300 linear feet of pool wall) must provide at least one accessible means of entry/exit, which must be either a fixed pool lift or a sloped entry.